Crypto exchange Binance says sterling withdrawals reactivated after outage - Up News Info

 Article content

-LONDON — Major cryptocurrency exchange Binance said on Wednesday that sterling withdrawals from its platform had been reactivated, with users also able to buy digital coins with debit and credit cards.
+LONDON — Binance, one of the world’s largest cryptocurrency exchanges, said on Wednesday that sterling withdrawals from its platform had been reactivated, with users also able to buy digital coins with debit and credit cards.

 Advertisement